andrew/ultimate-awesome/README.md

 - [awesome-3d-base-models](https://github.com/wendashi/awesome-3d-base-models) - Similar to the 2D Base Model, 3D Base Model is a bridge between images and 3D data.
 - [awesome-inclusion-open-science](https://github.com/willingc/awesome-inclusion-open-science) - Curated resources for inclusive collaboration in open science.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
-- [prompt-engineers-atlas](https://github.com/yellow-footed-honeyguide/prompt-engineers-atlas) - A Collection of useful Prompt-Engineering Technics & Resources.
 - [awesome-marp-template](https://github.com/ykicchan/awesome-marp-template) - An ultimate Marp template for your awesome presentation!.
 - [awesome-web3](https://github.com/yosriady/awesome-web3) - A curated list of awesome Web3 tools, books, courses, and more.
 Launch and learn on web3 faster!.
 - [awesome-accelerators](https://github.com/ahmadnassri/awesome-accelerators) - A curated list of startup accelerators around the globe.
+- [awesome-climbing-web](https://github.com/akirosingh/awesome-climbing-web) - Curating a list of useful climbing resources.
 - [bitcoin-history](https://github.com/bitcoinfo/bitcoin-history) - Internet History, Digital Cryptography, Cypherpunks, Money \ Economics.
 All the history is related to Bitcoin.
 - [awesome-architecture](https://github.com/ccamara/awesome-architecture) - A curated list of awesome Architecture software, libraries, resources and shiny things.
 - [awesome-overpass-turbo](https://github.com/cipher387/awesome-overpass-turbo) - Learning materials and tools for using Overpass turbo (web based data mining tool for OpenStreetMap that runs Overpass API query and shows the results on map).